Danny-M108/Challenge-Two-/README.md

   Target:

 What are we trying to solve?
-To utilise machine learning to outcompete the profitability and risk of the S&P 500 (Sharpe Ratio).
-Determine best trading strategy using Machine Learning and trading technical indicator for S&P 500.
-We are trying to train a model to predict which indicators best predict index prices?

 What is the machine learning component predicting?
 Predicting how price interacts with technical indicator (EMA)